ndm736/mechatronics/src/embedded_programming.md

 # Embedded Programming

 Many design problems can be solved with circuits.
 But as the solution becomes more complicated, changing functionality can require a large amount of circuit to take apart, redesign, and rebuild.
-I can be faster to add a programmable element to the design, and change the code very rapidly while prototyping.
+It can be faster to add a programmable element to the design, and change the code very rapidly while prototyping.
 The component that does this is a microcontroller.
 A microcontroller is a computer system on a chip that is designed to run code with relatively small amounts of power.
-Modern microcontrollers can be infinitely reprogrammed, and come in a variety of sizes, speeds, and memory amounts.
+Modern microcontrollers can be infinitely reprogrammed, and come in a variety of sizes, speeds, and amount of memory.

 Most microcontrollers do not fit into a breadboard, they are too small with too many pins.
 Components like this can be purchased presoldered onto a PCB called a breakout board, that makes it easier to use a component with a breadboard.
 A lot of these designs are open source hardware and software, so they are inexpensive and have large communities for support.